 Open enrollment for a lot of companies hits during a busy time of year.
-You’re leading up to the Thanksgiving and winter holidays, if you are a retail business this is likely one of the high points for traffic throughout the year or you might just be making a push to have a strong financial year-end.
+You’re leading up to Thanksgiving and the winter holidays, which if you are a retail business this is likely one of the high points for traffic of the entire year.
+Or for other industries, you might just be making a push to have a strong financial year-end.

-Plenty of companies also have year-end reviews and pay changes to deal with at the same time that takes manager’s time away from helping with the open enrollment messages.
+Plenty of companies also have year-end reviews and pay changes to deal with at the same time that takes a manager’s time away from helping reinforce the importance of open enrollment.
 Whatever the situation, consider what other things might be happening in your business when you schedule your open enrollment as well as the communication leading up to it.
 Employees are more likely to gloss over key pieces of information if they’re overwhelmed with other things at the same time.

 Here are some tips on timing:

-- There isn’t a one size fits all answer for when to send out email communications to your team.
-In general research shows us that generally in the afternoon, around 3 p.m. is a good place to start.
+- There is no one size fits all answer for when to send out email communications to your team.
+In general, research shows us that typically in the afternoon, around 3 p.m. is a good place to start.
 This is when the workday is winding down, people might have some time to kill, yet they are still active in front of their computer.
-Alison Davis, Founder and CEO of Davis & Company, dives in a bit deeper about best practices and finding that right time for your organization.
+Alison Davis, Founder and CEO of Davis & Company, dives in a bit deeper about best practices and finding the right time for your organization.